DevonJames/oip-arweave-indexer/VOICE_ASSISTANT_FIXES.md

    - Check browser developer tools for any fallback headers

 2. **Test Iran Search**:
-   - Ask "What's the latest on Iran?" or similar
+   - Ask "What's the latest on Iran?" or similar natural language question
+   - Should extract "Iran" from the question (check logs for keyword extraction)
-   - Should return relevant Iran-related articles
+   - Should return relevant Iran-related articles from your database
    - Check sources section for Iran-related content
    - Verify context is being used (green indicator)
+   - Test the keyword extraction: `node test_keyword_extraction.js`

 3. **Monitor Logs**:
    - Check for "[TTS]" log messages indicating successful Chatterbox usage